joshua-hew/habitJar/README.md

 1. create habit (?) help, tips modal
 1. create habit error modal if there are mandatory fields that aren't filled out
 1. create habit color animation fills screen when color is selected. white shadow for text?
+1. edit habit change save modal to buttons (save all, save going forward / evolve) on screen with (?) besides them
-1. edit habit (?) change all, evolve
+1. edit habit (?) creates modal for change all, evolve (pictures of what happens)
 1. edit whenever editing, a modal pops up (edit habit, calendar, journal)
 1. coin sound when land
 1. home display current streak (daily | weekly | monthly | yearly)